sea-shunned/hawks/README.md

 For a more detailed explanation of the parameters and how to use HAWKS, please read the [user guide](https://github.com/sea-shunned/hawks/blob/master/user_guide.md).

 ## Issues
+As this work is still in development, plain sailing is not guaranteed.
 If you encounter an issue, first ensure that `hawks` is running as intended by navigating to the tests directory, and running `python tests.py`.
 If any test fails, please add details of this alongside your original problem to an issue on the [github repo]().

+## Feature Requests